-Diamonds and other gemstones are weighed in metric carats: one carat is equal to 0.2 grams, about the same weight as a paperclip.
-(Don’t confuse carat with karat, as in “18K gold,” which refers to gold purity.)
+Weighing diamonds and a variety of other gemstones are done in metric carats: 1 carat is the equivalent of 0.2 grams, the weight is the same as a paperclip.
+(Don’t mix up carat with karat, as in “18K gold,” which is referring to gold purity.)

-Just as a dollar is divided into 100 pennies, a carat is divided into 100 points.
-For example, a 50-point diamond weighs 0.50 carats.
-But two diamonds of equal weight can have very different values depending on the other members of the Four C’s: clarity, color and cut.
-The majority of diamonds used in fine jewelry weigh one carat or less.
+One carat is divided into 100 points just as a dollar is divided into 100 pennies.
+For example, the weight of a 50-point diamond is 0.50 carats.
+On the other hand, two diamonds with equal weight can have values that are very different based on the other members of the Four C’s: cut, color, and clarity.
+The weight of most diamonds used in fine jewelry is a carat or less.

-Because even a fraction of a carat can make a considerable difference in cost, precision is crucial.
-In the diamond industry, weight is often measured to the hundred thousandths of a carat, and rounded to a hundredth of a carat.
-Diamond weights greater than one carat are expressed in carats and decimals.
-(For instance, a 1.08 ct. stone would be described as “one point oh eight carats,” or “one oh eight.”)
+Because even a fragment of a carat can make a huge difference in price, precision is crucial.
+Weight is often measured to the hundred thousandths of a carat and rounded to a hundredth of a carat in the diamond industry.
+The weight of diamonds greater than one carat is expressed in decimals and carats.
+(For example, a 1.08 ct. stone would be described as “one oh eight” or “one point oh eight carats,”)

 HOW DID THE CARAT SYSTEM START?

-The carat, the standard unit of weight for diamonds and other gemstones, takes its name from the carob seed.
-Because these small seeds had a fairly uniform weight, early gem traders used them as counterweights in their balance scales.
+The carat is the diamond and various other gemstones standard unit of weight and its name was taken from the carob seed.
+Since these tiny seeds had a fairly uniform weight, early gem traders used them in their balance scales as counterweights.
 The modern metric carat, equal to 0.2 grams, was adopted by the United States in 1913 and other countries soon after.
-Today, a carat weighs exactly the same in every corner of the world.
+Nowadays, the weight of one carat is exactly the same everywhere in the world.

-Most diamonds found in jewelry stores run from colorless to near-colorless, with slight hints of yellow or brown.
+The majority of diamonds in jewelry stores run to near-colorless from colorless, with small hints of brown or yellow.

-GIA’s color-grading scale for diamonds is the industry standard.
-The scale begins with the letter D, representing colorless, and continues with increasing presence of color to the letter Z, or near-colorless.
+It is the industry standard for GIA’s color-grading scale for diamonds The scale starts with the letter D, representing colorless, and continues with increasing presence of color to the letter Z, or near-colorless.
 Each letter grade has a clearly defined range of color appearance.
 Diamonds are color-graded by comparing them to stones of known color under controlled lighting and precise viewing conditions.

-Many of these color distinctions are so subtle as to be invisible to the untrained eye.
-But these slight differences make a very big difference in diamond quality and price.
+Most of these color differences are hard to see with the untrained eye.
+However, these small differences make a very big difference in diamond price and quality.

 WHY DOES THE GIA COLOR GRADING SYSTEM START AT D?

-Before GIA developed the D-Z Color Grading Scale, a variety of other systems were loosely applied.
-These included letters of the alphabet (A, B and C, with multiple A’s for the best stones), Arabic (0, 1, 2, 3) and Roman (I, II, III) numerals, and descriptions such as “gem blue” or “blue white.”
-The result of all these grading systems was inconsistency and inaccuracy.
-Because the creators of the GIA Color Scale wanted to start fresh, without any association with earlier systems, they chose to start with the letter D—a letter grade normally not associated with top quality.
+Prior to GIA developed the D-Z Color Grading Scale, various other systems were applied loosely which included letters of the alphabet (A, B, and C, with multiple A’s for the best stones), Arabic (0, 1, 2, 3) and Roman (I, II, III) numerals, and descriptions such as “gem blue” or “blue white.”
+The outcome of all these grading systems was inaccuracy and inconsistency.
+Since the creators of the GIA Color Scale wanted a fresh start, with no connection with previous systems, they opted to begin with the letter D—a letter grade normally not linked with top quality.